slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 smarter.
 I am suspicious of these claims, although this is no place to speak of this.
 I will not make the case, not here, that a romantic *ethos* is superior to our contemporary obsession with contractual arrangements and our sober apathy.
-I should only wish to say my love for my wife is, at least in its core, romantic—in the true sense of the word.
+I should only wish to say my love for my girlfriend is, at least in its core, romantic—in the true sense of the word.
 I say *in its core* because merely romantic love almost always never lasts—or at least such is my experience.
 Like a series of concentric rings, whose center is the most incandescent passion,